xiix0/scam/README.md

-You should emulate your heros, but don't carry it too far.
-Especially if they are dead.
+You have an unusual magnetic personality.
+Don't walk too close to metal objects which are not fastened down.